How do you keep your notes? Do you stick them to your monitor or do you scribble them onto a notepad?

 Notes are a quick and easy way to keep track of random, but significant thoughts and ideas.
 They can also help you to remember important phone number, things you need to get done or appointments.
 The difficult part is to keep your notes organized and not forget about them.

 If Thunderbird is your eMail client, you will find the following Thunderbird notes addons very handy for organizing your thoughts and ideas.
-In addition, they may help you to increase your eMail productivity.
+In addition, they may help you with increasing productivity with your eMail activities.

 With XNote, you can attach sticky notes to individual eMails.